AlexOrlek/bacterialBercow/README.md

 The `--retrieveaccessionsonly` flag outputs until `accessions_filtered.tsv` (see [Output file](output-files) and [Background and methods](#background-and-methods)).<br>
 The `--retrievesequencesonly` flag outputs until `accessions_filtered_deduplicated.fa`, but does not run the more time-consuming BLAST-based filtering.<br>
 As an example, if you wish to update an existing database with more recent accessions, you could run bacterialBercow with the `--retrieveaccessionsonly` flag, and compare retrieved accessions with those in the existing database to identify novel putative plasmid accessions that you may wish to include.
 Then, you could run the next stage of bacterialBercow by providing the set of novel putative plasmids to the `--accessions` flag to determine plasmid accessions to be included in the existing database.<br>
-The `--sequences` flag allows a user to provide their own multi-FASTA file of sequences which will be characterised using replicon typing and rMLST typing.
+The `--sequences` flag allows a user to provide their own multi-FASTA file of sequences which will be characterised using replicon typing and rMLST typing.<br>
+The `--typing` flag is applicable if the `--sequences` flag is provided.
+By default both replicon and rMLST typing will be conducted on in-house sequences, but a user can specify for only `replicon` typing or only `rmlst` typing.
+For accessions retrieved from NCBI both replicon and rMLST typing are performed since this helps to distinguish plasmids from chromosomal sequence and chromids.

 # Output files